 Following the NT’s grandiose ‘Follies’ last year, this ‘Company’ is another easy case for the greatness of Sondheim, the man they literally call God.
 But a serious word for Marianne Elliott: she may not have killed Bobby-with-a-’y’ for good, but this production deserves to go down as a game-changer.”

 Company is booking until 30 March 2019 at the Gielgud Theatre, London.

 Written by: Mark Wills

-Tags: Company, Gielgud Theatre, Marianne Elliott, Patti LuPone, review round-up, Rosalie Craig, Stephen Sondheim
+Tags: Company, Gielgud Theatre, Marianne Elliott, Patti LuPone, review round-up, reviews round-up, Rosalie Craig, Stephen Sondheim